Jeongyeon

-Yoo Jeong-yeon (born 1 November 1996), known mononymously as Jeongyeon, is a South Korean singer.
+Yu Jeong-yeon (born 1 November 1996), known mononymously as Jeongyeon, is a South Korean singer.
 She is a member of Twice, a South Korean girl group formed by JYP Entertainment.

 Early life

-Jeongyeon was born as Yoo Kyung-wan on 1 November 1996 in Suwon, Gyeonggi Province, South Korea.
+Jeongyeon was born as Yu Kyung-wan on 1 November 1996 in Suwon, Gyeonggi Province, South Korea.
 She has two older sisters, one of whom is the actress Gong Seung-yeon.
 Her father was a chef who worked for Kim Dae-jung, a former president of South Korea.
 Jeongyeon took aerobics classes at a young age and developed an interest in singing and dancing soon afterward.

 Career

 Pre-debut

 Jeongyeon failed an audition to join JYP Entertainment as a child, but eventually joined the agency after passing an audition in 2010.
 She trained for five years before debuting with Twice.
 In 2014, Jeongyeon was expected to become a member of a new JYP girl group alongside fellow trainees (now Twice bandmates) Nayeon, Sana, and Jihyo; however, the project was cancelled.
 In 2015, Jeongyeon participated in the television program Sixteen, a reality television competition to determine the members of Twice.
 In the final episode, she was chosen as one of the nine members of the group.